Fred Schernecker

 Naree Song is the third head coach in program history and has been with Harvard Golf since 2015.
 During her time in Cambridge, Harvard has won two Ivy League titles (2016, 2019), made two NCAA regional appearances (2016, 2019), and earned 11 tournament victories, including a first place showing at the 2022 Yale Invitational this past fall.
 At that event, Harvard recorded its lowest single round score in team history (279).

-In addition, Song has coached three Ivy League individual champions – Michelle Xie (2018), Elizabeth Wang (2019), and Isabella Gomez (2023).
-Harvard has been one of the top academic squads in the nation during her tenure, with five student-athletes named WGCA All-American Scholars in 2022.
+In addition, Song has coached three Ivy League individual champions – Michelle Xie (2018), Elizabeth Wang (2019) and Isabella Gomez (2023).
+Harvard has been one of the top academic squads in the nation during her tenure, with six student-athletes named WGCA All-American Scholars in 2024.

 In her first season on staff, Song made an immediate impact.
 She helped Harvard become the first Ancient Eight program to win five-straight Ivy League titles on the women's side as the Crimson led from beginning to end en route to a 13-stroke victory over Princeton.
 The squad went on to a ninth-place performance at the NCAA Regional Championships in Baton Rouge, Louisiana, the program's best-ever finish at the event.